borisreitman/webutil/README.md

 Uses ECDH with the browser built-in elliptic curve `P-256`.

 Note that all the functions are named `_dh_` but in fact they are doing ECDH.
-Usually DH means RSA based exchange however RSA  is not desirable for a shared secret negotiation because the public keys are long.
+Usually DH means RSA based exchange however RSA  is not desirable for a shared secret negotiation because the public keys would be too long.
+This elliptic curve implmentation uses `x` and `y` coordinates to represent an encryption key, each of which occupies 32 bytes.
+When you export the keys using `get_jwk` function, you will have these coordinates each Base64-URL encoded.

 ```javascript
   const { generate_dh_keypair, derive_dh_shared_secret, get_dh_key, get_jwk } = WebUtil.Crypt_Util;